Is that snow I see...?

 The mountain summit area is known as Geiger's Garden, and sports a number of oddly shaped boulders caused by exfoliation of the granite rocks.
 These are popular with photographers and mountaineers.

 Note there are no marked routes and the trip is only suitable for experienced trampers with the correct gear.
-We strongly advise taking an emergency locator beacon with you and getting local advise from the Te Anau Department of Conservation.
+We strongly advise taking an emergency locator beacon with you and getting local advice from the Te Anau Department of Conservation.

 Access options